Ittiri

-Ittiri (Itiri Cannedu) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 160 km northwest of Cagliari and about 15 km south of Sassari.
+Ittiri (Itiri Cannedu) is a comune (municipality) in the Metropolitan City of Sassari in the Italian region Sardinia, located about 160 km northwest of Cagliari and about 15 km south of Sassari.
 It is part of the Logudoro traditional region.

 Ittiri is located on a plateau at m.
 450 on the sea level.
 The territory, made up of high plateaus mainly of trachytic and basaltic rocks, is rugged, hilly and crossed by valleys destined for cultivation; the most significant mountain ranges are: north-east on the line to Bessude Monte Torru (m 622), Mount Uppas (m 567) and towards Banari Mount Jana (552 m); south to Villanova mount Unturzu (m.
 558), mountain Alas (m 517), point S'Elighe Entosu (m.
 522) and mountain Lacusa (m 503).

 Main sights

 Characteristic is the historical center where there are several baroque palaces in liberty / deco style with particular balconies and façades of houses embellished by the Ittcherian trachyte; many streets in the center are still paved and in particular the high part of Via Cavour is cobbled.